-- 36. In fact, after the Form 130 appeal on this parcel, the county and its Property Tax Assessment Board of Appeals changed to Subtype 41 some 50.54 acres of the Type 4 land on the 123.05-acre subject. - 37.
+- 36. In fact, after the Form 130 appeal on this parcel, the county and its Property Tax Assessment Board of Appeals changed to Subtype 41 acreage on a number of similar parcels under appeal. - 37.
 Respondent admits that the subject property floods and suffers damage.
 Respondent opted to counter Petitioner's prima facie case for damaging flooding by pinning its case to deny a Subtype 42 classification by disputing the number of verifiable floods of the subject in the ten-year period Respondent designated as applicable.
 Whipple testimony. - 38.
 If Petitioner had limited his case to crop loss, this argument by Respondent might prevail because the "April to November growing season" clause might be applicable.
 However, the Petition and the Summary of Issues entered as evidence clearly cites "damaging flooding" as the qualifying event.
 Crop loss is not mentioned.
 While Petitioner listed "crop loss" in his testimony as one of eight damage elements resulting from flooding, it was just one element.
-Board Exhibit A, Petitioners Exhibit 1; Hasting testimony. - 39.
-The rule as written in Version A of the REAL PROPERTY ASSESSMENT GUIDELINE at 103, requires either "flooding from a nearby river or stream causing substantial damage" or "loss of crops between April and November."
-Id.
-Here Petitioner is alleging flooding causing substantial damage has occurred five times within a ten-year period.
-This element is not limited to certain months of the year in order to qualify.
-As such, the Board rejects Respondent's argument that all flood damage must occur between April and November in order to qualify and finds that Respondent has failed to rebut Petitioner's prima facie case.
+Board Exhibit A, Petitioners Exhibit 1; Hasting testimony.